calblueprint/dccentralkitchen/docs/admin/clerktraining.md

 :::

-## :telephone_receiver: Step 2: Enter Customer & Access Menu
+## Step 2: Enter Customer & Access Menu

 Once you log in, the screen will become **white** and you can **start customer transactions** or interact with the **menu**! :arrow_down: